jdomingr/toll-motorway-app/README.md

 The main goal of this project is to learn and to practice my react skills, building an App that consumes an API created by me.<br />
 The project consist in a Toll Motorway App where we will be able to managed car's entry/exit, financial reports, statistics, etc. <br />
-My focus is on React, so to make the app I will also use Bootstrap 4. <br />

 If you want to give me some advice i´ll be grateful.